Pemberwick Park Drainage Area Improvements

 - Chip the existing boulder at the north corner of the headwall to widen the channel.

-- Install an additional drainage pipe parallel to the existing pipe to increase the capacity of a 100-year storm and prevent overtopping.
+- Install an additional drainage pipe parallel to the existing pipe to increase the capacity.

-- Install modified riprap for the south corner of the wing wall to stabilize the slope, and grading behind the south portion of the wing wall.
+- Install modified riprap at the south corner of the wing wall to stabilize the slope, with appropriate grading.

 Hydraulics and Drainage